-A pregnancy ultrasound is an imaging test that uses sound waves to see how a baby is developing in the womb.
+A pregnancy ultrasound is an imaging test that uses sound waves to create a picture of how a baby is developing in the womb.
 It is also used to check the female pelvic organs during pregnancy.

 Pregnancy sonogram; Obstetric ultrasonography; Obstetric sonogram; Ultrasound - pregnancy